Natborks/natborks.github.io/_posts/2022-01-15-love-unconditional-part-I.md

 Q. How do I get closer to God then?

 > If we look at God’s commandments as something we must do in order to receive his love, then we will not benefit much from it because it will become burdensome to us.
-If we view God’s commandments like a parent guiding his or her child unto the right path, then we will be more willing to freely allow him to love us.
+If we view God’s commandments like a parent guiding his or her child unto the right path, then we will be more willing to allow him to love us freely.

 ### Wax on; Wax off.
 An illusory example (Spoilers alert)